schnz/kratos-admin-ui/dev/README.md

 ## Troubleshooting

 - Ensure ports 3000, 4433, 4434, 4455, 4436, and 4437 are not in use
-- Check logs: `docker-compose logs [service-name]`
+- Check logs: `docker compose logs [service-name]`
-- Rebuild containers: `docker-compose up --build`
+- Rebuild containers: `docker compose up --build`